The Good News About Dementia Care

 Michael Potteiger | Co-founder of Generation Connect

 I’m new to the world of dementia, but for the past three years, I’ve been immersed in it both personally and professionally.
-Like most people, I was shocked by the devastation.
-Fear, confusion, heartbreak, and sacrifice are all inevitable realities for people with dementia and their families.
+Like most people, I was shocked by the heartache of living with dementia.
+Fear, confusion, and sacrifice are all inevitable realities for people with dementia and their families.

 But amidst the devastation, I find something really beautiful about dementia care.
 The ability for us to connect with people who are losing nearly all of their cognitive abilities is a testament to the power of the human spirit.
 To make someone feel loved, accepted or safe, when they have no memory, rational thoughts or even the ability to understand language, is a deeply inspiring experience.